YannDubs/Mini_Decodable_Information_Bottleneck/README.md

 # Mini Decodable Information Bottleneck [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/YannDubs/Neural-Process-Family/blob/master/LICENSE) [![Python 3.6+](https://img.shields.io/badge/python-3.6+-blue.svg)](https://www.python.org/downloads/release/python-360/)

+Note Bene: Still under construction!

 This is a minimal repository for the paper [Learning Optimal Representations with the Decodable Information Bottleneck](https://arxiv.org/abs/2009.12789).
 The repository focuses on **practicality and simplicity**, as such there are some [differences](#differences-with-original-paper) with the original paper.
-For the full (and long) code see [Facebook's repository](facebookresearch/decodable_information_bottleneck).
+For the full (and long) code see [Facebook's repository](github.com/facebookresearch/decodable_information_bottleneck).

-The Decodable Information Bottleneck (DIB) is an algorithm to appproximate optimal representations, i.e.,  $\mathcal{V}$-minimal $\mathcal{V}$-sufficient representations.
-DIB is a generalization of the information bottleneck, which is simpler to estimate and provably optimal because it incorporate the classifier's architecture of interest $\V$ (e.g. linear classifier, 3 layer MLP).
+The Decodable Information Bottleneck (DIB) is an algorithm to appproximate optimal representations, i.e.,  V-minimal V-sufficient representations.
+DIB is a generalization of the information bottleneck, which is simpler to estimate and provably optimal because it incorporate the classifier's architecture of interest V (e.g. linear classifier, 3 layer MLP).

 ## Install